 Public speaking is a skill that requires practice, and we have workshops and resources to help you succeed.
 Whether you participate in Grad Slam or are preparing for a class presentation or poster session, we can help you build confidence and refine your public speaking abilities.

 All information sessions are offered via Zoom.
 The link will be provided after registration.
+An overview of the competition structure and expectations will be presented in addition to general question and answer.

 The series focuses on how to utilize the COMPASS Message Box for public speaking, communicating research, and explaining the importance of your project.
-Communication strategies from other sources such as Toastmasters, theatre, and journalism will be incorporated into the workshop series.
+Communication strategies from other sources such as Toastmasters, theater, and journalism will be incorporated into the workshop series.

 Crafting a Memorable Message